 Ask the Experts: Pneumococcal: Recommendations for Adults

-In January 2022, CDC published recommendations for two pneumococcal conjugate vaccines (PCV15 and PCV20) as pneumococcal vaccination options for all adults age 65 and older and for adults age 19 through 64 with certain medical conditions or other risk factors for pneumococcal disease; ACIP stopped recommending PCV13 for adults; however, in rare circumstances if only PCV13 is accessible and the patient would otherwise be unvaccinated, CDC continues to state that PCV13 may be used.
-When PCV15 is used routinely, it should be used in series with PPSV23 given one year later.
+ACIP has made a series of changes in its recommendations for pneumococcal vaccination of adults since 2022 in response to the licensure of new pneumococcal conjugate vaccines (PCVs).
+In January 2022, CDC published recommendations for PCV15 (Vaxneuvance, Merck) and PCV20 (Prevnar 20, Pfizer) as pneumococcal vaccination options for all adults age 65 and older and for adults age 19 through 64 with certain medical conditions or other risk factors for pneumococcal disease.
+ACIP stopped recommending PCV13 (Prevnar 13, Pfizer) for adults; however, CDC clinical guidance allows for its use in rare circumstances if only PCV13 is accessible and the patient would otherwise be unvaccinated.
+When PCV15 is used routinely, it should be used in series with 23-valent pneumococcal polysaccharide vaccine (PPSV23, Pneumovax, Merck) given one year later.

-In June 2024, CDC recommended PCV21 (Merck) as an option in all situations where PCV is recommended for adults.
+In June 2024, ACIP recommended PCV21 (Capvaxive, Merck) as an option in all situations where PCV is recommended for adults.
 As with PCV20, PPSV23 is not recommended following PCV21.

-Immunize.org has developed standing orders for pneumococcal vaccination of adults that include the use of PPSV23 and all PCV options, including PCV21, at: www.immunize.org/catg.d/p3075.pdf.
+Immunize.org has standing orders for pneumococcal vaccination of adults for all PCV options and PPSV23 (if indicated) at: www.immunize.org/catg.d/p3075.pdf.

 • Alcoholism or cigarette smoking